 We teach design and technology during specific focus weeks twice a year linked to the national curriculum objectives and our progression of skills for individual year groups.
 Within our DT projects we set the scene with a design brief that is relevant and gives the children a purposeful context.
 Children are then given the opportunity to look at and evaluate existing products and designs, considering designs from the past, and deciding on how to improve them.
 Taking into account the design brief and aspects learnt from existing designs, children create their own initial designs, evaluate them and then pull ideas together for final designs.
 Within this, children may test different materials, create prototypes or use computer-aided software in their designs.
 Children are then taught a range of useful practical skills and apply these skills in making their final product as per their own designs.
 When the product is complete children with evaluate against the design brief, and also share with peers and people linked with the brief.
-(See image below for how this process flows through)

 (See image below for how the MasterChef days are sequenced)

 Our DT curriculum for years 1 – 6 is based on the National Curriculum as defined by the Department for Education.
 The DT curriculum is underpinned by providing our children with wider opportunities, independent learning and basic skills.